FlavoredSaucer/marbleBlastToolkit/README.md

 ## Tools

 ### Triplanar Mapping
-This tool lets you UV Unwrap selected faces using triplanar mapping with predefined scales for specific materials
+UV Unwraps selected faces using triplanar mapping with predefined scales for specific materials
 ![](docs/images/triplanarMap.gif)
 - Materials:
     - The tool defaults to mapping to Tile-scale